fraba/guns_wikipedia_data/readme.md

----
-title: "Association between gun ownership and gun-related deaths"
+# Association between gun ownership and gun-related deaths
-author: "Francesco Bailo"
-date: "3 December 2015"
-output: html_document
----

 I base the analysis on crowdsourced data published on Wikipedia: